-Chinese New Year is the most important festival world-wide for the Chinese community, a festival centuries old & an important opportunity to honour one’s ancestors & for families to gather together in a spirit of celebration.
+Chinese New Year is the most important festival worldwide for the Chinese community, a festival centuries old & an important opportunity to honor one’s ancestors & for families to gather together in a spirit of celebration.
 The festival celebrates the year of hard work just passed & seeks luck & prosperity, happiness & good health in the year to come.

-Red is omnipresent, an auspicious colour believed to warn off evil spirits & to bring good fortune.
+Red is omnipresent, an auspicious color believed to warn off evil spirits & to bring good fortune.

 Similar ceremonies are performed throughout the day at various shops & retail outlets, individual homes & public places.

-The giving of (usually) money placed in a red envelope, in the spirit of giving offering greater rewards than taking, is another way to ward off any evil spirits & ensure prosperity in the year ahead.
+The giving of (usually) money placed in a red envelope, in the spirit of giving, offering greater rewards than taking.
+It’s another way to ward off any evil spirits and ensure prosperity in the year ahead.

 As the Mayor’s wife remarked after days of constant rain: “The skies cleared to an abundance of sunshine; thank you, Seigneur”.